m0r4k/bitcore-lib-sparks/CONTRIBUTING.md

 ## Design Guidelines

-These are some global design goals in sparkscore-lib that any change must adhere.
+These are some global design goals in bitcore-lib-sparks that any change must adhere.

 ### D1 - Naming Matters